github/branch-deploy/CONTRIBUTING.md

 This project requires **100%** test coverage

+> The branch-deploy Action is used by enterprises, governments, and open source organizations - it is critical that we have 100% test coverage to ensure that we are not introducing any regressions.
+All changes will be throughly tested by maintainers of this repository before a new release is created.

 ### Running the test suite (suggested)

 Simply run the following command to execute the entire test suite: